MiepHD/Moving-Clock/README.md

 # Features

 - Has a 24 hour format
-- You can set one alarm time (at AM, PM or both)
+- You can set two alarms for every day of the week
-- Adjust rotation speed of minutes and hour face
+- Adjust rotation speed of minute and hour face
 - Scaleable